PranshuKala/Text-Summarization/README.md

 ## Data Preprocessing and EDA
 - Extracted the required columns from the master dataset
 - Applied nlp preprocessing techniques on the extracted dataset.
+- Visualized the data distribution between the input and target column
 - Saved the preprocessed dataset.

 ## Model Building (Ongoing)